 “The frame is severely rusted at all joints.
 Since the truck is garaged 95% of the time, always clean (even engine compartment), and only has 12,000 total miles on this 2006 vehicle, it is extremely illogical.
 The warranty covers only “perforated” rust.
 It is not perforated but will be that way in a year or so.” – 2006 Tacoma owner in Virginia

-Toyota Agrees to Massive Settlement
+First Lawsuit Leads to Massive Corrosion Settlement

 - Frame rust, unlike most body panel rust, poses a real threat to the structural integrity of the truck.